Beaudrot-Lab-at-MSU/Beaudrot-et-al-2020-Ecology/README.md

 # Beaudrot et al 2020 Ecology
-Code and files for Beaudrot, Palmer, Anderson & Packer 2020 Ecology manuscript "Mixed-species groups of Serengeti grazers: a test of the stress gradient hypothesis"
+Code and files for Beaudrot, Palmer, Anderson & Packer 2020 Ecology "Mixed-species groups of Serengeti grazers: a test of the stress gradient hypothesis"

 File summary: